 You might also enjoy reading some of my other posts on Fantastic Spas:

 Ockenden Manor Spa is another fantastic spa in the United Kingdom as is beautiful Whatley Manor in the Cotswolds.
+If you’re heading down Devon/Cornwall way check out my post on 2 Fantastic Spa Hotels in South West England.
 Or perhaps read about some brilliant Spa Breaks Scotland or wonderful Monart Spa Ireland.
 If you’re planning to travel solo don’t miss my post on Solo Spa Breaks.

 In Europe don’t miss some of the most famous options like Czech Spa town Karlovy Vary, Baden-Baden Spa options of the Blue Lagoon in Iceland.
 Or if you’re planning on travelling farther afield read about Kamalaya Thailand, Dwarika’s Dhulikhel Resort in the Himalayas, Daylesford Spa in Australia, spa and wine in the Napa Valley at Solage Spa and even African Spa options for pre or post-safari!
 I do love a spa!